The 6th World Conference on Melanoma

 The Canadian Melanoma Society, The University of British Columbia and the BC Cancer Agency combine to support the forthcoming 6th World Congress on Melanoma taking place at the Vancouver Convention and Exhibition Centre from September 6th - 10th, 2005.

 The congress will be held at the Vancouver Convention & Exhibition Centre in the Culturally diverse and lively setting of Vancouver.
 This was a great choice.
 Vancouver a bustling west coast seaport in British Columbia, is among Canada most populated and ethnically diverse cities.
 People come from all over the world to see Vancouver's natural sights and more than 190 parks that range from the Dr. Sun Yat-Sen Park and Classical Chinese Garden in Vancouver – a tranquil garden right in the heart of Chinatown to the Bloedel Conservatory a lush year-round tropical garden with dazzling exotic plants and eye-catching birds.
 The last time I visited the Bloedel Conservatory a class of high school students was there.
 All the students were wearing a stylish Batman T shirt of one Batman inspired design or another.
 I stopped one of the boys who had this amazing sublimated print of a heroic super human looking Batman against a Gotham City background with rain slashing down around him. "what's up with the t-shirts?"
 I asked.
 Apparently the teacher wanted an easy visual to keep track of the kids and the students themselves came up with the Batman motif.
-They discovered a store with a huge Batman T shirt selection and the site gave them a discount for the bulk purchase.
+They discovered a store with a huge selection of Batman shirt styles and the site gave them a discount for the bulk purchase.
 The variety of Batman t-shirt designs was pretty astounding.
 They ranged from the super realistic sublimated prints to classic Batman logo shirts, to shirts that had Batman and another character such as his wingman Robin, Superman, the Joker, among others.
 Needless to say the group of students made my visit to the Bloedel Conservatory very memorable.

 Please join us in one of the world's most beautiful cities for what promises to be a major scientific conference along with an exciting social experience.